Ted Cruz flew to Cancun with his family amid power crisis in Texas: source

 LIVE UPDATES: TEXAS REELING FROM EXTREME WEATHER AS ANOTHER MAJOR STORM IS HEADING EAST

 Temperatures this week have plunged to dangerous record lows in the Lone Star State and overwhelmed power grids, leaving millions without power.
-At least 20 people have died.
+At least 30 people have died across the U.S. as a result of the extreme winter weather, according to the Associated Press.

 Cruz acknowledged how serious the crisis is in a tweet Tuesday, saying, "A blizzard strikes Texas & our state shuts down.
 Not good."
-Cruz also Thursday lauded a furniture store owner who, according to ABC 13 Houston, allowed 1,000 people in his store amid the power outages.
+Cruz also Thursday lauded a furniture store owner who, according to FOX 26 in Houston, allowed 1,000 people in his store amid the power outages.

 CLICK HERE TO GET THE FOX NEWS APP